Cybersecsolution/ServerHardening/README.md

 # **Linux Server Hardening Script Guide**

-This guide explains the steps to create, configure, and run a Linux server hardening script to enhance system security.
+This guide explains how to clone, configure, and run a Linux server hardening script directly from a Git repository.

 ---